BackofenLab/Cherri/docs/_sources/docs/usage.md.txt

 # Usage

 You can use CheRRI in two modes.
 The **eval** mode predicts whether an RRI site of interest is biologically relevant.
-Pre-computed human and mouse models exist and can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.6533932).
+Pre-computed human and mouse models exist and can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.10555733).
 If you would like to build a model based on novel RRI interactome data, you can use the **train** mode.

 ## Evaluation of RRIs

 Based on a tabular file containing chromosomal position data of the RRIs, CheRRI classifies if the interaction region is likely to be a biologically relevant one.

 For the **eval** mode, a model and the filtered feature set have to be specified.
-CheRRI has pre-trained models for human and mouse, which can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.6533932) (see `content.txt` inside the zip folder for details).
+CheRRI has pre-trained models for human and mouse, which can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.10555733) (see `content.txt` inside the zip folder for details).
 If there exists an RNA-RNA-interactome dataset for your preferred organism, we recommend to train your own organism-specific model using CheRRI's **train** mode.
 After training, the model can be than used in **eval** mode for the classification of your predicted RRI positions.

 ### RRI input format in evaluation mode

-The RRI instances to be evaluated need to be given in tabular format (parameter `--RRIs_table`).
+The RRI instances to be evaluated need to be given in CSV format (parameter `--RRIs_table`).
 The table needs the following header line:

 ```
 chrom1,start1,stop1,strand1,chrom2,start2,stop2,strand2